 If you don't have the space for a vegetable garden, try container vegetables and keep them close to your house for easy picking.

-Fruit trees, grape vines, and fruiting bushes can be planted now (and we just got a huge variety of everything in), as well as some shrubs, conifers, and spring blooming perennials (candy tuft, phlox and hellebores--read about hellebores here).
+Fruit trees, grape vines, and fruiting bushes can be planted now (and we just got a huge variety of fruit trees and bushes), as well as some shrubs, conifers, and spring blooming perennials (candy tuft, phlox and hellebores--read about hellebores here).

 Sick of the onesies dominating the landscape?
 Need more organization and flow in the yard?
 Maybe this season is the time for a redo.
 Some thoughts on landscaping can be found here.